sinesc/adria/README.md

 `adria main.adria -o hello.js --shellwrap --write-config` would compile the above example and write a build configuration for it.

 `adria -c` would recompile the example with the saved configuration.
+See <a href="//github.com/sinesc/adria/blob/master/doc/config.md">Build configurations</a>
+for more details.